JanHerca/urantiapedia/README.md

 ## What is?

-[Urantiapedia](https://urantiapedia.org) is a web for publishing, sharing and collaborate in any content related to [The Urantia Book](https://www.urantia.org/).
+[Urantiapedia](https://urantiapedia.org) is a website where to publish, share and collaborate on any of [The Urantia Book](https://www.urantia.org/) related content.

 ---